fossisawesome/firmium-docs/src/content/connecting-to-navidrome.md

 # Connecting to Navidrome

-Firmium doesn't store any music itself.
-Instead, it connects to a music server you (or someone you trust) runs, most commonly [Navidrome](https://www.navidrome.org/), and streams your music from there.
+Firmium works without a server: it opens straight to your Home screen, showing any music you've added to your local library (see [Library Basics](/library-basics)).
+Connecting to a music server you (or someone you trust) runs, most commonly [Navidrome](https://www.navidrome.org/), lets Firmium stream your full library from there instead.
 Any server that supports the OpenSubsonic API will work the same way.

 ## What you'll need